Published: 6 May 2020, 14.45

 - client aftercare advice

 - business policies

 Unless you employ five or more people, you are not required to keep a written record of your risk assessment.
-However, we would highly recommend that you document your findings and any precautions you intend to put in place in order to minimise the risk of you, your clients and your staff from contracting COVID-19 through your business activities.
+However, we would highly recommend that you document your findings and any measures you put in place in order to minimise the risk of you, your clients and your staff from contracting COVID-19 through your business activities.

-To get your evaluation under way, our first recommendation would be to literally walk through every area your client is likely to pass through and every item and surface they are likely to come into contact with when they visit you for a treatment.
+To get your fresh risk assessment underway, one of the first things you might like to do is walk through your business premises and consider every item and surface your client is likely to come into contact with when they visit you for a treatment.

-As you do this, consider removing any items that are non-essential and particularly those that are difficult to wipe down with disinfectant or wash in order to kill the virus.
-This might include, for example, magazines, cushions, electric blankets, throws and other soft furnishings.
+Remove any items you identify that are non-essential and particularly those that cannot be washed and disinfected between clients in order to kill the virus.
+This might include, for example, magazines, cushions, electric blankets, throws, rugs and other soft furnishings.
 If you ordinarily provide samples or test products that can be used by multiple clients, these also need to be removed.

-FHT members already adhere to high standards of hygienic practice, as outlined in the FHT Code of Conduct and Professional Practice, which includes appropriately cleaning the hands and treatment area appropriately between clients.
+FHT members already adhere to high standards of hygienic practice, as outlined in the FHT Code of Conduct and Professional Practice, which includes cleaning the hands and treatment area appropriately between clients.
 The NHS also provides detailed guidance on appropriate hand washing and some basic guidance on how to avoid spreading COVID-19.

-However, in light COVID-19, it is important that members review and potentially enhance any current hygiene measures they already have in place.
-As such, it would be advisable to create a checklist of things that need to be washed or disinfected at the beginning and end of each day and in between clients.
+However, in light of COVID-19, it is important that members review and potentially enhance the current hygiene measures they already have in place when returning to full practice.
+The FHT recommends the following:

 - a front doorbell or knocker